alexcrist/mineru-runpod/README.md

 # MinerU Serverless

-Runs MinerU on Cloud FUnctions using Docker
+Runs MinerU on serverless using Docker

 ## Getting started